Tuk Tuk Tours

 Daily, 9am-9pm; Sukhumvit Soi 63 (between Ekkamai Soi 4 and Soi 6; BTS Ekkamai); 099-228-7710; www.londonpiebangkok.com

 Long since a brunch favourite, as well as a trendy and foodie-friendly spot for other mealtimes, Roast has been at the heart of Bangkok’s brunch obsession for just about as long as it has existed.
-It’s a comparatively pricey spot, but – between its main location at Thonglor’s community mall The Commons, and the newer branch at EmQuartier shopping mall – Roast turns out an extensive range of top-quality dishes that attract the crowds.
+It now has 4 branches in Thonglor, EmQuartier, Central World and Saladaeng.
+It’s a comparatively pricey spot, but turns out an extensive range of top-quality dishes that attract the crowds.

 Expect breakfast and brunch dishes to range from well-executed staples like eggs benedict and a salmon-or-prosciutto-spiked take on a fry-up, to smashed avocado on toast loaded with goat’s cheese, French toast, stacks of pancakes, croque monsieur, and on-trend favourites such as sweetcorn and courgette fritters with avocado salsa.
 Combine all of that with expertly poured coffee from the same owners’ famed roasters Roots, and you’ve got a winning formula.

 Monday to Thursday, 10am-11pm; Friday and Saturday, 9am-11pm; Sunday, 9am-10pm; The Commons, Thonglor Soi 17 (BTS Thonglor); 02-185-2865; www.roastbkk.com

 Daily, 10am-10pm; EmQuartier (First Floor, The Helix Quartier; BTS Phrom Phong); 094-176-3870; www.roastbkk.com